-Located on the northern bank of the Red River, Kieu Ky Village is known as the only village in Vietnam still practicing the traditional craft of producing gold leaf.
+Located on the northern bank of the Red River, Kieu Ky Village is known as the only village in Vietnam still practicing the traditional craft of producing a gold leaf.
 The deftness of Kieu Ki artisans can be seen in pagodas and temples where statues are covered with thin gold leaf.

 Artisans are gliding golden statues